ansorokey/personal-education/khan-academy/algebra-1/unit-1/Lesson 1.md

 Abstract art often does not represent a clear image of something perceivable.
 Jackson Pollock's art intends to capture an emotion, a thought.

 Anything that invokes the thought or idea of something can be an abstraction.
 The number 5 is the symbol used to represent a quantity.
 The same concept of quantity can be expressed through many other abstractions: roman numerals, tallies, words, and expressions.

+# The Beauty of Algebra
+The entire purpose of Algebra is the ability to abstract problems into expressions and equations that can apply to different solutions and information.
+Variables allow for pieces of information to be represented in simplest terms, without having to concern ourselves with the true value or numbers involved.
+The manipulation of abstracted values leads to equalities in solutions.